bhisaac/5eFP/5eFP-SRD.md

 ## Difficulty Class (DC)

-The difficulty class (DC) describes the minimum number you need to roll on a check in order to consider it a success.
-Rolling the maximum result on a die ignores the DC and is considered an automatic success.
-Rolling the minimum result on a die ignores the DC and is considered an automatic failure.
+The difficulty class (DC) describes the minimum number you need to roll on a check to consider it a success.

+Rolling the maximum result, sometimes called a critical success, on a die ignores the DC and is considered an automatic success.
+For example, in 5eFP, if you roll a natural 20 on a d20, you roll a critical success, ignoring the DC and granting an automatic success.
+Some systems consider lower numbers as successes.
+A critical success in such a system, then, is the lowest number on the die.
+A 95% or higher on a d100 is considered a critical success.

+Rolling the minimum result, sometimes called a critical failure, on a die ignores the DC and is considered an automatic failure.
+Some systems consider higher numbers as failures.
+A critical failure in such a system, then, is the highest number on the die.
+A 5% or lower on a d100 is considered a critical failure.

 (See _Difficulty Class_ for more information.)

 ## Encounter

-An encounter is a special term used in 5eFP that describes all the related scenes that arise in relation to a specific story element.
+An encounter is a special term used in 5eFP that describes all the related scenes that arise concerning a specific part of the story.
 An encounter might be stumbling upon a creature or creatures, talking with traveling merchants, or the span of an entire building or dungeon.
-An encounter typically lasts until the scene changes.
-An encounter scene with hostile creatures, for example, doesn't change until after the creatures are dealt with in some way--either by overcoming them with force or by winning them over through persuasion or guile.
-Once the scene changes to a new encounter, all encounter effects and features from the previous encounter end.
+An encounter typically lasts until the a scene changes or until the encounter resolves.
+An encounter scene with hostile creatures, for example, only resolves after the creatures are dealt with in some way--either by overcoming them with force or by influencing them through persuasion or guile.
+Once the encounter ends, all encounter effects and features added during that encounter also end.

 (See _Encounter_ for more information.)